 Same parsing tech Fortune 500 ATS systems use

-ATS Resume Checker for UX Designers
+ATS Resume Checker & Optimizer for UX Designers

-Free ATS resume checker for UX designers
+ATS resume optimizer for UX designers

 Optimize your resume for any ATS instantly

-Upload your resume for a free ATS-optimized version.
-Add a job description to also get a match analysis and targeted cover letter.
+Upload your resume and add a job for a free ATS-optimized version.
 Only your email is required.

 1Upload resume

-2Add a job description (optional)
+2Add a job description

 Upload resume (.docx or .pdf)